 Is Ignorance Of the Law A Defense To A Failure To Register?

-Ignorance of the law can be a defense to a failure to register charge.
-If someone doesn’t understand the procedure or what they’re supposed to do regarding the polices behind sex registration, they may be able to avoid a violation.
+Ignorance of the law can be a defense to a failure to register a charge.
+If someone doesn't understand the procedure or what they're supposed to do regarding the policies behind sex registration, they may avoid a violation.

-However, the prosecutors will seek intent and prosecute individuals who intentionally don’t register to further commit more crimes.
-A lot of people fall prey to being very sloppy about their sex registration.
-When someone is convicted of a sex-related offense, the judge is very specific at the time of sentencing when it comes to registering as a sex offender.
+However, the prosecutors will seek intent and prosecute individuals who intentionally don't register to commit more crimes further.
+Many people fall prey to being very sloppy about their sex registration.
+When someone is convicted of a sex-related offense, the judge is particular at the time of sentencing when it comes to registering as a sex offender.

 After sentencing, the convicted person is sent to the local law enforcement, and they relay the information of the rules regarding sex registration in writing.
-I always impress upon my clients to read all the documents, know it well, and ask any questions.
+I always impress my clients to read all the documents, know them well, and ask questions.

 Is Failure To Register A State Level Offense Or Federal Offense?

 Failure to register as a sex offender is usually a state-level offense.
-The majority of the penal code section 290 violations for someone failing to register is controlled by the state government.
+The majority of the penal code section 290 violations for someone failing to register are controlled by the state government.

 When an individual gets out of jail on parole, they have to register as a sex offender, and when that person doesn't do so, they're arrested by local authorities at the state level and not the federal level.
 It's the responsibility of the state to monitor that sort of activity.

 Juveniles will be given specific instructions on their responsibilities and whether they have to register as a sex offender at the time of their sentencing.
-Unlike adults, juveniles have the best chance of avoiding sex registration because of their age.
-Juveniles are also treated differently than adults when it relates to most sex-related offenses.
+Unlike adults, children have the best chance of avoiding sex registration because of their age.
+Juveniles are also treated differently than adults regarding most sex-related offenses.

 Will I Go To Jail If I Have Been Charged With A Failure to Register?

-A person will most likely be arrested and have to post bail if they are charged with a failure to register.
-If the individual does not post bail, then they’ll stay in custody until the case is resolved.
+A person will most likely be arrested and post bail if they are charged with a failure to register.
+If the individual does not post bail, they'll stay in custody until the case is resolved.

-However, one of the most significant factors that will determine whether or not someone goes to jail is the underlying offense.
-If the underlying offense is a strike that’s a new felony charge relating to not registering as a sex offender, the probability of going to prison is high.
+However, one of the most significant factors determining whether or not someone goes to jail is the underlying offense.
+If the underlying offense is a strike that's a new felony charge relating to not registering as a sex offender, the probability of going to prison is high.